promkingh/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-This is a continuation of Pointers, arrays and strings.
+This is the beginning of my coding experience with ALX